LGUG2Z/komorebi/README.md

 #### Generating Common Application-Specific Configurations

+❗️**NOTE**: This section is only relevant for people who use dynamic configuration scripts.

 A curated selection of application-specific configurations can be generated to help ease the setup for first-time users.
 [`komorebi-application-specific-configuration`](https://github.com/LGUG2Z/komorebi-application-specific-configuration)